 "All communication is either an SOS or a care package." -- Kelly Bryson

-So when your three year old hits the baby, or your five year old throws a toy at you, or your seven year old slams the door, they’re acting out.
-You
+So when your three year old hits the baby, or your five year old throws a toy at you, or your seven year old slams the door, they’re acting out a feeling

-you overlook the “bad” behavior?
+Should you overlook the “bad” behavior?
 Of course not.
 Move in to keep everyone safe.
-(In a perfect world, of course, you would do this BEFORE
+In a perfect world, of course, you would do this

-the SOS behavior.
+BEFORE the SOS behavior.
 But families are made of humans, who by definition aren't perfect.
-That's ok; Love serves us better than Perfect every time.)
+That's ok; Love serves us better than Perfect every

 As you set the limit--calmly and kindly--remind yourself that there’s a reason for your child’s behavior.
 It may not be what you consider a good